secbuster/dcrlnd/docs/code_contribution_guidelines.md

 prefix of the modified package.
 For example, if a commit was made to modify the `lnwallet` package, it should start with `lnwallet: `.

-In the case of changes that only build in tandem with changes made in other packages, it is permitted for a single commit to be made which contains several prefixes such as: `lnwallet+htlcswitch`.
-This prefix structure along with the requirement for atomic contained commits (when possible) make things like scanning the set of commits and debugging easier.
 In the case of changes that touch several packages, and can only compile with the change across several packages, a `multi: ` prefix should be used.

-Examples of common patterns w.r.t commit structures within the project:
+Examples of common patterns w.r.t. commit structures within the project:

   * It is common that during the work on a PR, existing bugs are found and fixed.
 If they can be fixed in isolation, they should have their own